 A partner who’s constantly lying and cheating is dangerous to love.
 Lies eliminate any trust you had in them, and once it’s gone, they can never get it back.
 If you’re dating or married to a liar, there’s a high likelihood they’ll never convince you even when they speak the truth.

 Such behavior patterns may even convert you into something else.
 You may become jealous, insecure, and suspicious.
 Their behavior may also affect your confidence because of the toxicity that comes with the lies.
 Before things get worse, it’s always advisable for you to seek a way out before things turn from bad to worse.

 8. They make you feel insecure

-When you’re in a relationship, you need to feel confident with your partner.
+It would be best to feel confident with your partner when you’re in a relationship.
 You need to know that they’ll protect you and you’ll always feel safe with them.
-However, if this isn’t the case, it means you’re insecure and that’s an indication that there’s too much toxicity in your relationship.
+However, if this isn’t the case, it means you’re insecure, indicating that there’s too much toxicity in your relationship.